By GREGORY ZELLER //

 A new research program will focus the Feinstein Institute for Medical Research’s considerable bioelectronic resources on a main antagonist of American health: diabetes.

-The research and development division of the Northwell Health system has received a $1 million gift from the Knapp Family Foundation, enough to kick off a four-year effort to explore bioelectronic medicine-based treatments for the chronic disease, which affects more than 29 million Americans – just under 10 percent of the national population, according to the Centers for Disease Control and Prevention.
+The research and development division of the Northwell Health system has received a $1 million gift from The Knapp Foundation, enough to kick off a four-year effort to explore bioelectronic medicine-based treatments for the chronic disease, which affects more than 29 million Americans – just under 10 percent of the national population, according to the Centers for Disease Control and Prevention.

-The Indiana-based Knapp Family Foundation concentrates primarily on educational scholarships and internship programs, but has a keen personal interest in ushering the Feinstein Institute’s next-generation diabetes treatments to the forefront, according to foundation President Charles Knapp.
+The Knapp Foundation concentrates primarily on educational scholarships and internship programs, but has a keen personal interest in ushering the Feinstein Institute’s next-generation diabetes treatments to the forefront, according to foundation President Charles Knapp.

 “Diabetes impacts our family, as it impacts millions of other families around the world,” Knapp said in a statement.
 “Which is why we are passionate in our support of the Feinstein Institute’s innovative and scientific efforts in combating this debilitating condition.”